 Stone fruit can refer to all fruits with a hard pit in the center, including apricots, peaches, nectarines, cherries, and plums.
-Nectarines are actually the same species as peaches, but with smooth rather than furry skin due to a naturally occurring recessive gene.
-Almonds are also part of the genus prunus in this closely-related family, and differ only in that the seed rather than the flesh of the fruit is eaten.
+Nectarines are the same species as peaches.
+But unlike peaches, nectarines have smooth skin, instead of furry skin, due to a naturally occurring recessive gene.
+Almonds are also part of the genus prunus in this closely-related family and differ only in that the seed rather than the flesh of the fruit is eaten.

 Dare to Eat a Peach?

 Nutritionally, peaches, and nectarines are similar.
 Like all stone fruit, they are low in calories and fat, but high in vitamins A and C as well as fiber.
 The American Heart Association (AHA) recommends eating fresh peaches for heart health, in part due to their levels of beta carotene (an antioxidant precursor of vitamin A), which helps prevent atherosclerosis, and their fiber content, which lowers cholesterol.

 Stone fruit is generally high in phytochemicals and antioxidants, with yellow- and red-fleshed varieties exhibiting higher levels than white-fleshed varieties, according to a 2004 study by researchers at Texas A&M University.
 Antioxidants reduce levels of free radicals in the body resulting from oxidation reactions.
 These free radicals cause oxidative stress, which appears to be an important cause and consequence of many human diseases, and one of the possible mechanisms of aging.

 Life Is Better With a Bowl of Cherries